 Field Name Definition / Explanation / Example Data Entry Rules Collection/ Modification Table Name Column Name / Stored Values Peripheral cannulation site bleeding Select this complication if there is bleeding from a peripheral cannulation site such as the neck, groin, or axilla.
-Peripheral cannulation site bleeding requiring PRBC transfusion (>20ml/kg/calendar day of PRBCS or >3U PRBCs/calendar day in neonates and pediatrics or >3U PRBCS/calendar day in adults) and/or, surgical intervention (includes intravascular hemostatic agent deployment).
+Peripheral cannulation site bleeding requiring PRBC transfusion (>20ml/kg/calendar day of PRBCS or ≥3U PRBCs/calendar day in neonates and pediatrics or ≥3U PRBCS/calendar day in adults) and/or, surgical intervention (includes intravascular hemostatic agent deployment).
 A reperfusion cannula is a type of peripheral cannulation site.
+Enter start date/time and stop date and time for each new occurrence.
 01/25/2018 - present 1/25/2018 - Present Specific amounts of blood loss added.
 ECLS.ComplicationCodes Code 222 Mediastinal cannulation site bleeding Select this complication if there is bleeding from cannulae that are placed across the mediastinum.
 Mediastinal cannulations are also referred to as central cannulations and are placed via their mediastinum.
-Mediastinal cannulation site bleeding requiring PRBC transfusion (>20ml/kg/calendar day of PRBCS or >3U PRBCs/calendar day in neonates and pediatrics or >3U PRBCS/calendar day in adults, and/or surgical intervention.
+Mediastinal cannulation site bleeding requiring PRBC transfusion (>20ml/kg/calendar day of PRBCS or ≥3U PRBCs/calendar day in neonates and pediatrics or ≥3U PRBCS/calendar day in adults, and/or surgical intervention.
 Complication frequency: 1 per 24 hours.
+Enter start date/time and stop date and time for each new occurrence.
 Only 1 per run.
 Can be after run time off up to 48 hours.
 01/25/2018 - present 1/25/2018 - Present Specific amounts of blood loss added.
 ECLS.ComplicationCodes Code 223 Surgical site bleeding Select this complication if there is bleeding from a surgical site other than mediastinal or peripheral cannulation site.
-Requiring PRBC transfusion (>20ml/kg/calendar day of PRBCS or >3U PRBCs/calendar day in neonates and pediatrics or >3U PRBCS/calendar day in adults), and/or surgical intervention Complication frequency: 1 per 24 hours.
+Requiring PRBC transfusion (>20ml/kg/calendar day of PRBCS or ≥3U PRBCs/calendar day in neonates and pediatrics or ≥3U PRBCS/calendar day in adults), and/or surgical intervention Complication frequency: 1 per 24 hours.
+Enter start date/time and stop date and time for each new occurrence.
 07/01/1997 - 1/25/2018 1/25/2018 - Present Specific amounts of blood loss added.
 ECLS.ComplicationCodes Code 203